-Public Relations and Marketing (3 credits)
+Public Relations & Marketing (3 credits)

 This course introduces strategic issues and effective practices of communication between organizations and their constituencies.
 The study of public opinion research, media relations, public communication campaigns, consumer identity and representational ethics are among the topics covered.
-Students will gain practical experience in conducting surveys and designing integrated campaigns.
+Students will gain practical Students will gain practical experience in conducting surveys and designing integrated campaigns.